cpldcpu/cpldcpu.github.io/content/blog/2015/05/plexingplus/index.md

   # - AVR
   # - Hack
   # - Multiplexing
-summary: "Driving the seven LEDs of a dice using only two GPIO pins and clever multiplexing."
+summary: "PlexingPlus - Driving the seven LEDs of a dice using only two GPIO pins and clever multiplexing."
 tags:
   - Electronic Dice
   # - Discrete Logic > Electronic Dice